A resident of Matanzas criticizes the government: "Without electricity, you can't shop in stores, what an achievement of the MLC!"

-The energy crisis, during which thousands of Cubans lost part of their food, made it impossible for Cubans to shop in the MLC stores.
+The energy crisis, during which thousands of Cubans lost part of their food, made it impossible for Cubans to shop in stores that accept MLC.

 Tienda en MLC (Imagen de referencia) © Cubadebate / Ladyrene Pérez